pcafrica/hpc_for_data_science_2023-2024/slides/01/01-intro.md

 ## A day in the life of a software developer
 <br>

-#### High Performance Computing for Data Science - SISSA, UniTS, 2023-2024
+#### High Performance Computing for Data Science - SISSA, 2023-2024

 ###### Pasquale Claudio Africa, Konstantin Karchev